-Creator Breakdown: Joe Murray's first wife committed suicide shortly after season 1 aired.
-He spent less and less time working on the series, and ultimately gave up on it altogether.
+Creator Breakdown: Joe Murray's first wife committed suicide shortly after season one aired.
+He spent less and less time working on the series, and ultimately gave up on it completely.
 For a time, he Mis-blamed the series for his wife's suicide.
 Murray's breakdown didn't affect the show's quality, but it is sad to hear.

 Executive Meddling: The many edits done to episodes that once aired uncut (including the ban on the episode "Leap Frogs.")